SmileyDrag0n/RSSddit/readme.md

 # RSSddit
 This is a simple and minimalistic Rainmeter skin with Reddit RSS feed and some add-ons

+Now supports scaling the skin with mouse scrolling!
 ## Settings and variables
 All settings can be accessed through each skin's context menu (Right-click on the skin -> Settings)